DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## Introduction: The Anomaly

 ### The Four-Part Investigation
+### The Information Problem: Why This Book Changed Direction

+In early drafts, this investigation led with anomalies—odd gaps and mysterious artifacts.
+With new evidence and better framing, the central question has sharpened: life looks like layered software running on chemistry.
+The unsolved part is not just how parts formed, but how the instructions—the information—arose and propagated.
+Part 1 now focuses on this enigma directly, presenting mainstream models fairly and adding preemptive rebuttals where they fall short.
+Only after the case file is complete do we propose a unifying mythic hypothesis and test its explanatory power.

 - **Book 1: *The Social Game*** — Gather the evidence
 - **Book 2: *Manual Override*** — Learn the tools